JayaswalPrateek/MyCSnotesForME/Cpp.md

 	```
 - if you are inheriting a class then you cannot rely on the constructor of that class
 	- so you need to make sure that the constructor of the child function can also initialize variables of parent class
-- note that when using scope resolution operator `::` to write functions outside the class then don't need to rewrite the default values outside the class
-	- it is considered re declaration of the function
 - constructors in inheritance
 	- if a child class is inheriting from the parent class in public mode such that a default constructor in parent class exists then when the object of the derived class is created then the default constructor of parent class is called first followed by a constructor of child class
 		- how to call the parameterized constructor of the parent class ?